Siddharth-Bokil/siddharth_phase2/picoCTF/webExp.md

 # 1. Web Gauntlet
-> Put in the challenge's description here
+> Can you beat the filters?
+Log in as admin http://shape-facility.picoctf.net:56849/ http://shape-facility.picoctf.net:56849/filter.php

 ## Solution: